-- 8.8 Write a balanced chemical equation for the synthesis of diborane from the re- 3.0pt action of BF3 and LiBH4.
+- 8.8 Write a balanced chemical equation for the synthesis of diborane from the reaction of $BF_3$ and $LiBH_4$ .
 Hint: both products are boron compounds. - 8.9 Draw the molecular geometry of the diborane molecule.
 Hint: there is no B-B 2.0pt bond in the molecule.

 $BH_3$ (borane) is an unstable and highly reactive molecule.
 Therefore, it is not possible to isolate it as $BH_3$ under ordinary conditions.
-However, it can be stabilized via its reaction with carbon monoxide to yield the compound borane carbonyl ( $BH_3CO$ ), which is an adduct of borane.
+However, it can be stabilized via its reaction with carbon monoxide to yield borane carbonyl ( $BH_3CO$ ) compound, which is an adduct of borane.
 The preparation of $BH_3CO$ plays an important role in exploring the chemistry of boranes as it indicates the likely existence of the borane molecule.

-8.10 Sketch the Lewis dot structure of BH3CO molecule, showing the formal charges.
-3.0pt
+8.10 Sketch the Lewis dot structure of $BH_3CO$ molecule by showing the formal 3.0pt charges.

-8.11 Which of the following statements is observed in the C-O bond of a CO 2.0pt molecule upon bond formation between $BH_3$ and CO?
+8.11 Which of the statements given in the answer sheet is observed in the C-O bond 2.0pt of a CO molecule upon the bond formation between BH3 and CO?
+Check the correct box.

-Borazine consists of single and double bonded cyclic B-N units and hydrogen atoms attached to these atoms with the molecular formula $B_3N_3H_6$ .
-It is isostructural with benzene.
-Borazine can be synthesized by using a two-step procedure involving the synthesis of symmetrically trisubstituted chlorine derivatives of borazine ( $B_3N_3H_3Cl_3$ ) from the reaction of ammonium chloride and boron trichloride, and then reduction of $B_3N_3H_3Cl_3$ with LiBH4 in THF.
+Borazine consists of single and double bonded cyclic B-N units and hydrogen atoms attached to these atoms with the molecular formula $B_3N_3H_6$ and is isostructural to benzene.
+Borazine can be synthesized by using a two-step procedure including the synthesis of symmetrically trisubstituted chlorine derivatives of borazine ( $B_3N_3H_3Cl_3$ ) from the reaction of ammonium chloride and boron trichloride, and then reduction of $B_3N_3H_3Cl_3$ with LiBH4 in THF.

 - 8.12 Write the balanced chemical equations for the two-step synthesis of borazine 4.0pt starting from ammonium chloride in THF (tetrahydrofuran).
-Hint: THF stabilizes one of the products by forming a Lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.
+Hint: THF stabilizes one of the products by forming a lewis acid-base adduct. - 8.13 Draw the molecular structures of borazine and its symmetrically trisubstituted 4.0pt chlorine derivative.

-Catalysts are substances that accelerate the rate of reactions by allowing them to proceed via a lower energy pathway.
-The catalytic activity of catalysts is generally determined by the turnover frequency (TOF), which is calculated by dividing the moles of the product by the moles of active catalyst and the time (TOF = mol product/(mol catalyst x time)).
-A typical hydrolysis of BNH6 was carried out in 10.0 mL of water by using 100.0 mM BNH6 and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt).
-67.25 mL of hydrogen gas was generated in 5 minutes.
+Catalysts are substances that accelerate the rate of reactions by allowing them to proceed in a lower energy pathway.
+The catalytic activity of the catalysts is generally determined by the turnover frequency (TOF), which is calculated by dividing the molar amount of the product to the mole of active catalyst and the time (TOF = mole product/(mole catalyst x time)).
+A typical hydrolysis of BNH6 was carried out in 10.0 mL of water by using 100.0 mM BNH6 and 5.0 mg of CuPt/C catalyst (CuPt alloy nanoparticles supported on carbon black containing 8.2 wt% Pt atom).67.25 mL of hydrogen gas was generated in 5 minutes.

-8.14 Assuming the catalytic reaction is performed under standard conditions (1 4.0pt atm and 273.15 K), calculate the TOF (in min-1) of the CuPt/C catalyst in terms of only Pt atoms for the hydrolysis of BNH6 by considering the volume of hydrogen gas generated.
+8.14 Assuming the catalytic reaction is performed in standard conditions (1 4.0pt atm and 273.15 K), calculate the TOF (min-1) of the CuPt/C catalyst in terms of only Pt atoms in the hydrolysis of BNH6 by considering the volume of the hydrogen gas generated.

-As a result of a detailed crystal analysis of a synthesized $Cu_x Pt_y$ alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the Pt atoms form a fcc unit cell, where the Pt atoms on the faces of the fcc unit cell are replaced with Cu atoms to form the $Cu_x Pt_y$ displacement alloy nanoparticles.
-Using this information, answer the following questions:
+As a result of detailed crystal analysis of a synthesized $Cu_x Pt_y$ alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the face centered cubic (fcc) unit cell was formed by Pt atoms and the Pt atoms on the face of the fcc unit cell are supposed to be replaced with Cu atoms to form $Cu_x Pt_y$ displacement alloy nanoparticles.
+According to this information, answer the following questions.